Introduction: Are Passwords Becoming Obsolete?

 - Not all websites support passkeys yet

-- Your device needs to support Windows Hello or similar authentication
+- Your device needs to support Windows Hello or a similar authentication method

 So don’t delete all your passwords just yet!